 Take a look at the map of participating businesses above.
 This will include businesses that do general repairs as well as businesses that only repair specific items (such as mobile phones).
 You are welcome to use the voucher at any participating business depending on their availability.
 To book a repair, please contact the business directly using the contact information provided.
 The voucher will be applied when it comes time to pay.

-We are sorry that your item wasn’t able to be repaired!
+We are sorry that your item wasn’t able to be repaired.
 Take a look at this map to see where you might be able to donate it for refurbishment or recycling instead.

 This trial is being delivered in partnership by The Restart Project, ReLondon and fix1.today powered by FixFirst.